DIY Home Repair In Less Than An Hour

 7. Fix Loose Tiles

 If some of your tiles are loose, you can fix them using a tile adhesive and a trowel.
 First, clean off any old adhesive or sealant with a wire brush, then apply an even layer of adhesive to each corner of the tile.
 Next, place the tile onto its adhesive-covered corner and press down firmly until it starts to stick.
 Finally, use a trowel to smooth out any bumps or tears in the adhesive, then let it dry completely before using it again.
+If you have a few tiles to repair, it is a quick and easy job to complete.
+But if you have a lot of tiles around the house to fix, you will end up spending much longer than an hour.
+So, to speed up the process, you’d want to find professionals that provide home repair services in Laurel, or wherever you may be.

 8. Replace a Shower Head